Documents Needed to Apply

 A number of Temple's schools and colleges have privately-sponsored scholarships available for students in their programs.
 Details may be found in the individual school or college descriptions.

 In addition to the scholarships available through Temple University, a wide range of scholarships, fellowships, and internships are available on a competitive basis to students during and immediately after their undergraduate careers.
-The Office of the Vice Provost for Undergraduate Studies provides information about these opportunities and support for students interested in preparing applications.
+The Undergraduate Studies Office provides information about these opportunities and support for students interested in preparing applications.
 For more information, visit http://www.temple.edu/vpus/fellowships/undergrad-opportunities/internal-scholarships-fellowships.html.